rum1887/WasmEdge/docs/book/en/src/use_cases/kubernetes/cri/crio.md

 # CRI-O

-This docs has moved to https://wasmedge.org/docs/develop/deploy/cri-runtime/cri-o-containerd
+This docs has moved to https://wasmedge.org/docs/develop/deploy/cri-runtime/cri-o-crun.
+Please use our new docs.

 ## Quick start